AVSaiKumar/OfflineXcode/README.md

    - Their increments safeguard against unauthorized transaction duplication.
    - Copy public key from debug area: The public key will be printed in the debug area of Xcode.
 Copy it from there, as copying from the simulator can be difficult.

-Here is the the video demo link of FligthPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob
+Here is the the video demo link of SustPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob

 **Key Functionalities**